torsday/notebook/ops/ldap.md

 search scope         | defines how deep to search within the search base. selection            | indicates what attributes to return from objects that match the filter criteria.
 Subtree              | indicates a search of the base object and the entire subtree of which the base object distinguished name is the topmost object.
+Distinguished Name | [An entry's fully qualified name, known as its Distinguished Name (DN) [X.501], is the concatenation of its RDN and its immediate superior's DN.
+A Distinguished Name unambiguously refers to an entry in the tree.
+The following are examples of string representations of DNs. e.g. `UID=nobody@example.com,DC=example,DC=com`, `CN=John Smith,OU=Sales,O=ACME Limited,L=Moab,ST=Utah,C=US`](http://web.archive.org/web/20130812025333/http://tools.ietf.org/html/rfc4512#section-2.3)

 ## Basics